 Prior to Google, Stewart had an extensive automotive career, where she led Chrysler Group Interactive Communications for DaimlerChrysler AG, Dodge Passenger Cars and Minivans brand management and Chrysler Brand Advertising.
 Stewart spent more than a decade in management at IBM working on software/hardware pricing, sales and PC product marketing.
 As an entrepreneur, she served as president, COO and co-founder for Nia Enterprises, as well as the founder and CEO for One Moment in Time, a formal wear rental company for women.

-Brad Rencher, Adobe’s executive vice president and general manager of digital marketing, manages Adobe’s digital marketing business, which accounts for more than $1.5 billion of the company’s operations.
+Brad Rencher is CEO of BambooHR, the industry’s leading cloud-hosted software provider dedicated to powering the strategic evolution of human resources.
+Prior to BambooHR, Brad served as executive vice president and general manager of digital marketing for Adobe, where he managed Adobe’s digital marketing business, which accounts for more than $1.5 billion of the company’s operations.
 Adobe is one of the largest and most successful SaaS organizations in the world, and continues to be one of the fastest growing businesses in the software market.
 Rencher led business operations at Omniture before its $1.8 billion acquisition by Adobe in 2009, and helped guide the companies through the transition.
 He is an industry pioneer with strong creative and strategic skills that will benefit Pluralsight as it solidifies itself as a SaaS leader.

 Fritz Onion is a co-founder of Pluralsight, a fast-growing enterprise technology skills platform, where he served as chief content officer from 2008 to 2014.
 He is the author of the book 'Essential ASP.NET' published by Addison Wesley, available in both C# and Visual Basic .NET editions, and 'Essential ASP.NET 2.0'.
 Onion has written several courses and many articles on C++, MFC, COM, and ATL, and was recognized by Microsoft as an MVP for more than 5 years for his contributions to the ASP.NET community.
 Onion is actively involved in philanthropic initiatives in his home state of Maine.
 In 2014, he founded the Onion Foundation, a grant-making organization that encourages environmental conservation and promotes music and the arts.
 He also serves on the boards of Maine Audubon and the Maine Bicycle Coalition.